skypilot-org/skypilot/docs/source/reference/kubernetes/kubernetes-ports.rst

 When using this mode, SkyPilot will create a single LoadBalancer Service for all ports that you expose on a cluster.
 Each port can be accessed using the LoadBalancer's external IP address and the port number.
 Use :code:`sky status --endpoints <cluster>` to view the external endpoints for all ports.

-.. note::
 In cloud based Kubernetes clusters, this will automatically create an external Load Balancer.
-GKE creates a (`pass-through load balancer <https://cloud.google.com/kubernetes-engine/docs/concepts/service-load-balancer>`__) and AWS creates a `Network Load Balancer <https://docs.aws.amazon.com/eks/latest/userguide/network-load-balancing.html>`__).
+GKE creates a `Pass-through Load Balancer <https://cloud.google.com/kubernetes-engine/docs/concepts/service-load-balancer>`__ and AWS creates a `Network Load Balancer <https://docs.aws.amazon.com/eks/latest/userguide/network-load-balancing.html>`__.
 These load balancers will be automatically terminated when the cluster is deleted.

+.. note::
+    LoadBalancer services are not supported on kind clusters created using :code:`sky local up`.

 .. note::
     The default LoadBalancer implementation in EKS selects a random port from the list of opened ports for the